ansys/pydynamicreporting/doc/source/gettingstarted/index.rst

    session_guid = adr_service.start(create_db=True)

-Your ``adr_service`` object is now connected to a newly started Ansys Dynamic Reporting service on a new database.
-Once again, you can control the parameters of the Ansys Dynamic Reporting service (port number, username and password) by passing them as arguments:
+The ``adr_service`` object is now connected to a newly launched Ansys Dynamic Reporting service on a new database.
+Once again, you can control the parameters of the Ansys Dynamic Reporting service (port number, username, and password) by passing them as arguments:

 .. code:: python